LaunchCodeEducation/intro-to-professional-web-dev-wiki/Grading-and-Student-Progress.md

 # Student Data

-Attendance records, grades, and other progress indicators can be found in Canvas and GitHub classroom.
+Attendance records, grades, and other progress indicators are in Canvas and GitHub classroom.
 Each data point has a specific use.

-Remember that Canvas, not replit.com, is the source of truth in regards to the student's status in the class.
+Remember that *Canvas*, not replit, is the source of truth in regards to the student's status in the class.

 ## Data Stored in Canvas

 * Attendance record
   * Manually entered by TFs
-  * **Counts toward** final grade for student
+  * **Counts toward** final grade for students
 * Graded Assignments
   * Manually scored and entered by TFs
-  * **Counts toward** final grade for student
+  * **Counts toward** final grade for students
 * Concept Checks
   * Auto-graded
-  * **Does NOT count** toward final grade for student
+  * **Does NOT count** toward final grade for students

 ## Student Work

-Early in the class student work is stored in *replit.com*, while later in the class *github repositories* are used.
+Early in the class student work is stored in *replit.com*, while later in the class *GitHub repositories* are used.

 ### Weekly Students
-1. Exercise Solutions: These are at home practice and are reviewed but **NOT graded**.
+1. Exercise Solutions: These are at-home practice.
+Reviewed but **NOT graded**.
-1. Studio Solutions: In class practice that is reviewed but **NOT graded**.
+1. Studio Solutions: In-class practice that is reviewed but **NOT graded**.
-1. Graded Assignment Solutions: At home work that **is graded**.
+1. Graded Assignment Solutions: At-home work that **is graded**.

 ### CodeCamp Students
-1. Exercise Solutions: These are prep work time practice and are reviewed but **NOT graded**.
+1. Exercise Solutions: Students work on these during Prep Work time.
+Reviewed but **NOT graded**.
-1. Studio Solutions: In class practice that is reviewed but **NOT graded**.
+1. Studio Solutions: In-class practice that is reviewed but **NOT graded**.
-1. Graded Assignment Solutions: Completed during designated work times during class and are **graded**.
+1. Graded Assignment Solutions: Completed during designated work times during class and **graded**.

 # Grading

 ## Solutions
-[The solutions repository](https://gitlab.com/LaunchCodeEducation/lc101-solutions-unit1) on gitlab.com contains solutions for graded assignments, studios, and some of the exercises for the JavaScript Unit.
+[The solutions repository](https://gitlab.com/LaunchCodeEducation/lc101-solutions-unit1) is at gitlab.com.
+It contains solutions for graded assignments, studios, and exercises for the JavaScript Unit.
 Ask a LaunchCode staff member to add you to the repository.

 ## Attendance